PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

    A system is composed of layers which are only able to interact with their next immediate neighbors and are unable to see further beyond that.
 6. Code on demand

-   Optionally, code can be downloaded to extend a clients functionality.
+   Optionally, code can be downloaded to extend a client's functionality.

 A REST resource is defined as a combination of data, the corresponding metadata as well as links leading to another associated state.
 Resources should be self-descriptive.
 Resources can be represented through any kind of format [@restful].

 ### Controllers
-Using ASP.NET Cores controller classes, to create high level routing of incoming HTTP-Requests, the web service is divided into three main components.
+Using ASP.NET Core's controller classes to create high level routing of incoming HTTP-Requests, the web service is divided into three main components.

 1. Geofences